LINE / ANTENNA SWITCHERS

 The switcher was made by using an eight channels USB relay board used for home automation, which I simply adapted for my needs.
 With that setup, it can commute up to four coax lines towards two outputs in order to feed both phaser inputs.

-Two of those four lines (the choked one) are used to bring the signal from three Beverage antennas and two long wires which can be selected via a separate remote wire antenna switcher (bottom page) mounted right at feedpoint that I have been using successfully for years.
+Two of those four lines (the choked one) are used to route the signal from three Beverage antennas and two long wires which can be selected via a separate remote wire antenna switcher (bottom page) mounted right at feedpoint that I have been using successfully for years.
 The switcher also includes two homebrew splitters described here that divides the two main coax lines.
 When the relays are at "rest" position, each coax lines get grounded via a 62 ohms resistor (a value not so critical having enough of those on hand).

 The two pictures opposite gives a general view of the complete switcher assembly.
 As shown, both splitters are glued to a wooden piece in order to keep them isolated from any metal object.
 For grounding, I used copper foil that I’ve bolted to the chassis.
 This is where most ground connections are ending.